 About the Program

-What: The West Virginia Clinical and Translational Science Institute (WVCTSI) is offering the K-Club program to provide guidance and advice to early-stage investigators planning to apply for a National Institutes of Health (NIH) Mentored Career Development Award – a K series grant.
+What: The West Virginia Clinical and Translational Science Institute (WVCTSI) is offering the K-Club program to provide guidance and advice to early-stage investigators planning to apply for an October 2018 National Institutes of Health (NIH) Mentored Career Development Award – a K series grant.
 The K-Club program is structured as a facilitated group writing process (approximately 3 investigators to 1 faculty facilitator) which features a series of 2 hour “works-in-progress” sessions over a 12–14 week period prior to an upcoming NIH K-cycle submission.
 Each session focuses on a different part of the grant with emphasis on strategies to improve communication of ideas.
 Prior to each session, participants send their latest version of the relevant sections to all K-Club members and the faculty facilitator.
 All participants will arrive to the next session having read the others’ grant sections to provide thoughtful, constructive feedback to their colleagues.

 Why: The NIH Mentored Career Development Awards are designed to assist individuals in developing their knowledge, technical competences and other professional skills needed to successfully evolve as an independent investigator.
 The K grant requires specific elements that differ from traditional investigator-initiated research, and it is these unique sections that are the focus of this program.

 When: The K-Clubs meet every other week on Tuesday or Friday mornings, over a 12-week period followed by a final review of the entire proposal.
 During the week when the K-Club is not scheduled to meet, participants are expected to meet with their mentor(s) to obtain feedback and continue development of the Approach section.

 Who should consider applying: Faculty appointed as Assistant Professor, Associate Professor, Clinical Specialty Fellows and Postdocs interested in clinical and/or translational research careers.